Lauren Drain, Banished Church Member-Turned-Model, Flaunts Booty To Mark Return After Social Media Break

 Needed a tiny social media break.
 As much as I love connecting with all of you, and I truly do, it makes my heart warm to read your DMs, stories and comments!
 I found myself comparing myself to too many people and getting a little lost in chasing the expectations versus just feeling super in the moment and blessed.
 Don’t get caught up in the comparing yourself to others game.
 Trust me all of us have got caught up in it but it leads to always discrediting your efforts and accomplishments when we all have things to feel blessed and grateful for.
 Live your best life and love every moment.
 Take a break from social media if you need to remember what you are grateful for.
 For me, it’s health, strength, peace of mind, friends family, faith and adventure.
 Nature brings me back to this.
 Exumas, Bahamas you are a dream!
 Thank you all for the kind comments and DMs! ????????????❤️ Love you guys!

-The Boomerang, which she shared with her impressive almost 4 million Instagram followers, was viewed more than 58,000 times within a little over a day of having been posted, garnering more than 25,000 likes and about 110 comments.
-Users of the social media platform who are fans of the Instagram model took to the comments section to praise her body and thank her for her message.
+The Boomerang — which she shared with her impressive host of almost 4 million Instagram followers — was viewed more than 58,000 times within about a day of having been posted, garnering more than 25,000 likes and about 110 comments.
+Users of the social media platform took to the comments section to praise her body, and to thank her for her message.

 “Being healthy doesn’t just mean having a fit body (which you most certainly do) but also a healthy mind and [if] that means taking a break from social media I’m all for it.
 I think we’re all better [off] putting down the screens once in a while and heading outside,” one user wrote.

-As Fox News has noted, Drain is moving forward with her life after going through a harrowing ordeal that resulted in her reportedly being banished not only from the Westboro Baptist Church (WBC) but also from her family.
-She has found solace in her passion for wellness as a fitness model, as well as a registered nurse who runs a personal training and nutrition program in hopes of encouraging others to lead healthy lives and feel confident about themselves, Fox News added.
+As Fox News has noted, Drain is moving forward with her life after going through a harrowing ordeal.
+Her struggles resulted in her reportedly being banished not only from the Westboro Baptist Church (WBC), but also from her family.
+She has found solace in her passion for wellness as a fitness model, as well as in being a registered nurse who runs a personal training and nutrition program.
+She hopes to encourage others to lead healthy lives and to feel confident about themselves, Fox News added.